 - Add a couple of vegan marshmallows and serve! 😉

-- NOTE: My tile kitchen’s tiled counters have tested positive for lead [and we lack the funds to remodel!] so I always set all my ingredients out on a cutting board and then use a lead-free plate next to the stove to set my spatula and measuring cups on while cooking.
+- NOTE: My tile kitchen’s tiled counters have tested positive for lead [and we lack the funds to remodel!] so I always set all my ingredients out on a cutting board and then use a lead-free plate next to the stove to set my mixing spoon and measuring cups on while cooking.

 I always serve the cocoa at the beginning of a meal (while I am cooking other things)—so the kids are not “starving”/crazy while I am cooking… I know that’s “backwards”, but we do a lot of things backwards around here!